mflatt/sweetpea-py/docs/_source/api/sampling_strategies.rst

            are eqaully likely to be reported.

            *Replacement*: Different subclasses of :class:`.Gen` provide
-           different behavior when multiple trial sequences are requested with a single call to :func:`.synthesize_trials`.
+           different behaviors when multiple trial sequences are requested with a single call to :func:`.synthesize_trials`.
            Some strategies sample with replacement, producing
            independently chosen results.
 Others sample without